Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 4:8, 16).
 Adam was tested in that day to see if he loved his body.
 He did not fail the test of love!
 However, there

-willing to die trying.
+to die trying.
 However, he was deceived in thinking he could do so.
-Only God, in His love, could do so; only
+Only God, in His love, could do so; only He alone

-He alone can save His created, for He is the Creator God and He is love.
+can save His created, for He is the creator God and He is love.
 He laid down His life for us (1 John 3:16)!
+So, right

 Adam Loved His Body